Diversity in librarianship

-The field of library science seeks to provide a diverse working environment in libraries.
-Ways to change the status quo include diversifying the job field with regards to age, class, disabilities, ethnicity, gender identity, race, sex, and sexual orientation.
+Those working in the field of library science do not currently reflect the age, class, disabilities, ethnicity, gender identity, race, sex, and sexual orientation makeup of the populations they serve.
+There are efforts to provide a diverse working environment in libraries, with an eye towards ways to diversifying the status quo.

 United States

 Statistics

 The majority of librarians working in the U.S. are female, between the ages of 55–64, and Caucasian.
 A 2014 study by the American Library Association of research done from 2009 to 2010 shows that 98,273 of credentialed librarians were female while 20,393 were male.
 15,335 of the total 111,666 were 35 and younger and only 6,222 were 65 or older.
-104,393 were white; 6,160 African American, 3,260 American Pacific Islander; 185 Native American including Alaskan; 1,008 of two or more races, and 3,661 Latino.
+104,393 were white; 6,160 African American, 3,260 Asian/Pacific Islander; 185 Native American including Alaskan; 1,008 of two or more races, and 3,661 Latino.
 (ALA).

+In 2022 the paper "A Statistical Essay on Diversity in the Library Professions Compared to Other Occupations in the United States of America" traced the historical narrative spotlighting initiatives by the American Library Association and the establishment of ethnic professional library associations from the early 20th century.

 Strategies

 Scholarships and grants

 To help change the lack of diversity in library jobs in the U.S., more scholarships and grants are emerging.
 Most library and information science students do not belong to an underrepresented group and as a reaction to these research statistics, the field is creating ways to encourage more diversity in the classroom.